redindian/homebridge-home-easy/README.md

 - Log in to HE840IP
 - Select Inspect Element of the device button.
-- Serch for getdeviceid element to get the device id.
+- Search for getdeviceid element to get the device id.